Pal Ahluwalia

-Pal Ahluwalia is Kenyan academic and Vice-Chancellor of University of the South Pacific.
+Pal Ahluwalia is a Kenyan academic and the Vice-Chancellor of University of the South Pacific.

 Ahluwalia was born in Nairobi, Kenya, and educated at the University of Saskatchewan in Canada and Flinders University in Australia.
 He worked as a professor of politics at the University of Adelaide and then as Pro Vice-Chancellor and Acting Deputy Vice-Chancellor at the University of South Australia.
 In October 2014 he was appointed Pro Vice-Chancellor at the University of Portsmouth.
-In June 2018, Ahluwalia was appointed vice-chancellor of the University of the South Pacific.
+In June 2018, Ahluwalia was appointed Vice-Chancellor of the University of the South Pacific.